Hermes Vault agent access control plane GitHub

 Storage Engine SQLite + PBKDF2 Credentials stay local and encrypted under your master passphrase.

-Local State Path ~/.hermes/vault-data Redirection supported via the HERMES_VAULT_HOME variable.
+Local State Path ~/.hermes/hermes-vault-data Redirection supported via the HERMES_VAULT_HOME variable.

 Hermes Vault official graphic showing a glowing obsidian vault box with winged foot logo, statue of Hermes holding a caduceus, and a terminal mockup of secrets list